gmit22/ip/docs/README.md

     ```

 ### Adding a `ToDo` Task - `todo`
-Adds a `task` with to-do description for task to be done.
+Adds a `task` with to-do description.
 * Format: `todo <description>`
 * Constraints:
   * The description cannot be empty